commandercool/spm-min/README.md

 # Standalone SPM docker image
 This is a minimal docker image for SPM Standalone.
-For more info see: https://en.wikibooks.org/wiki/SPM/Standalone .
 The image takes **577.38MB** compressed and **1.07GB** extracted.

+For more information see: https://en.wikibooks.org/wiki/SPM/Standalone .

 # How to use
 1. Pull the image on your local machine:
 ```
 docker pull alerokhin/spm-min:12
 ```

-2. Download the [example batch script](https://raw.githubusercontent.com/commandercool/spm-min/main/auditory_spm12_batch.m) and save it in `C:\spm-min-test`.
+2. Download the [example batch script](https://raw.githubusercontent.com/commandercool/spm-min/main/auditory_spm12_batch.m) and save it in `C:\spm-min-test` directory.
 This is a slightly adjusted script of well-known [auditory example](https://www.fil.ion.ucl.ac.uk/spm/data/auditory/), available on the SPM official page.

 3. Run the example script with the following command:
 ```
 docker run -v "C:\spm-min-test":/data alerokhin/spm-min script /data/auditory_spm12_batch.m